Spicy Kung Pao Noodles with Veggies

 • 1/2 cup roasted peanuts, chopped

-• 1/2 packet of noodles (250g or 9oz) like spaghetti, chow mein, lo mein, ramen, soba, linguine*
+• 1/2 packet of wheat-based noodles (250g or 9oz) like chow mein, lo mein, ramen, or spaghetti

 Instructions

-1. MAKE THE SAUCE: In a bowl, whisk together the sauce ingredients and set aside.
+1. MAKE THE SAUCE:ย In a bowl, whisk together the sauce ingredients and set aside.

 2. PREP THE INGREDIENTS: Chop, slice, and mince the veggies as directed above.
 Cook the noodles according to their package instructions.
 (Note: Make sure not to overcook the noodles because they will cook for another minute in the sauce later.
 Al dente is perfect.)